-Q: What is the purpose of the audit?
+Q: What is the purpose of the CE audit?

-Q: How are individuals selected for the audit?
+Q: How are individuals selected for the CE audit?

-A: Credential holders that are at the end of their three-year cycle and have reported the minimum requirement of 45 CEs, including nine in Sanitation and Food Safety, are randomly selected; however, ALL credential holders that report less than the minimum required CE hours are selected for the audit.
+A: CDM, CFPP credential holders whose three-year recertification period ended and have reported the minimum requirement of 45 CE hours, including nine CE hours in Sanitation and Safety and beginning June 1, 2019, one CE hour in Professional Ethics, are randomly selected.
+All credential holders who report less than the minimum required CE hours are automatically selected for the CE audit.

 Q: What is my status during the CE audit?

-A: During the audit process certified status will remain active.
+A: During the audit process, certified status will remain active as long as annual certification maintenance fees are paid up to date.

-Q: How can I check how many CEs I have reported?
+Q: How can I check how many CE hours I have reported?

 Q: What happens if I am unable to provide all the documentation needed for the audit?

-A: Credential holders that failed to keep documentation should do their best to obtain the necessary documentation to validate their attendance/participation in an educational session.
-If unable to produce proper documentation, the individual will need to attend new educational sessions to make up the difference for educational sessions for which documentation is missing.
+A: Credential holders who failed to keep documentation should do their best to obtain it from the program provider/sponsor and electronically upload the required documentation to validate their attendance/participation in an educational program.
+If unable to obtain and upload the required documentation via the My Certification page, you will need to attend new educational programs to make up the difference for educational programs for which the required documentation is missing.

 Q: What documents are acceptable as proof?

-Q: What happens if the CEs I provided are not accepted?
+Q: What happens if the CE hours I reported are not accepted?

 Q: What happens if I lose my credential?